stertooy/install-pkg/README.md

 The following input is mandatory:

 - `packages`:
   - Space-separated or newline-separated list of packages to install.
-    Can be the name of the package, a GitHub repository (of the form "org/repo"), or the link to a release archive.
+Packages are either given as `package@version`, or by an URL pointing to a release archive.
+Here, `package` can either be the name of a package in the GAP package distribution or the name of a GitHub repository (of the form "org/repo").
+The suffix `version` is either `latest`, `devel`, or a version number.
   - default: `''`

 ### Examples